Ryan LaMarre: Tampa Bay Rays

-On January 13, 2020, LaMarre signed a minor league deal with the Tampa Bay Rays that included an invitation to spring training.
-LaMarre exercised his opt out clause on July 18, 2020, and became a free agent.
+On January 13, 2020, LaMarre signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
+LaMarre exercised his opt out clause on July 18, and became a free agent.

 Chicago Cubs

 On July 24, 2020, LaMarre signed a minor league contract with the Chicago Cubs.
-He was released by the organization on September 10, 2020.
+He was released by the organization on September 10.

 New York Yankees

 On December 12, 2020, LaMarre signed a minor league contract with the New York Yankees organization.
 On May 16, 2021, LaMarre was selected to the active roster, making his Yankees debut on the same day in a game against the Baltimore Orioles in center field, going 0-for-3.
 LaMarre went 0-for-7 in 3 games for the Yankees before being placed on the injured list with a right hamstring strain.
 On June 16, he activated off of the injured list and outrighted off of the 40-man roster.
 On July 18, he was re-selected to the Yankees’ active roster after Tim Locastro was placed on the IL with an ACL injury.
 The same day, LaMarre hit another home run, a two-run shot off of Boston Red Sox pitcher Yacksel Ríos.
 On July 21, LaMarre earned his first walk-off win as he delivered a pinch hit single to right field to win the game in the 10th inning against the Philadelphia Phillies.
 On July 30, LaMarre was designated for assignment by the Yankees.
 On August 2, he was outrighted to the Triple-A Scranton/Wilkes-Barre Railriders.
 On October 7, LaMarre elected free agency.

 On March 16, 2022, LaMarre re-signed with the Yankees organization on a minor league contract.
-He elected free agency on November 10, 2022.
+In 53 games for Triple-A Scranton, he batted .297/.409/.458 with five home runs, 21 RBI, and seven stolen bases.
+LaMarre elected free agency following the season on November 10.

 Minnesota Twins (third stint)

 On January 11, 2023, LaMarre signed a minor league contract with the Minnesota Twins organization.
+In 28 games for the Triple–A St. Paul Saints, he batted .204/.315/.366 with 3 home runs and 12 RBI.
+On July 29, LaMarre was released by Minnesota.

+LaMarre retired from professional baseball following the 2023 season.